pixelnick/LachyZone/HxBot/README.md

 # HxBot v1.2, 2017.07.22
-Professional bot for Hexera.net client.
+Professional bot for Hexera.net client and other 10.0 OTS.

 Program contains a lot of powerfull functions make you better than other players.
 Included CRC32 coding allow you to execute modules much faster with a little CPU usage.